mnsv73/brain-tumour-segmentation/README.md

 ### Instructions to run the code
 Download the pre-trained models and weights stored as json file and h5 file respectively along with the LocalReTrain and InputCascadeCNNReTrain notebooks.
-Change the hard-coded path and use the notebooks for either viewing the segmented images or for transfer learning.
+Change the hard-coded file path and use the notebooks for either viewing the segmented images or for transfer learning.

 ---